What is Garmin Body Battery, and how do you boost it?

 If you wake up with a low score, however, you should take things a bit easier.
 Exercise is still important, but manage your expectations of yourself and try not to let your energy bottom out.
 These aren't days for setting new personal bests and achieving your full potential.

-Your Body Battery will recharge overnight, but not necessarily all the way to 100.
-Things like insufficient sleep, poor sleep quality (too many interruptions, for example), alcohol, and illness can all prevent you starting the day fully rested and recovered.
+Your Body Battery reading will recharge overnight, but not necessarily all the way to 100.
+Things like insufficient sleep, poor sleep quality (too many interruptions, for example), alcohol, and illness can all prevent you from starting the day fully rested and recovered.
 Your body battery may also stay lower if you're recovering from a tough workout.

 Advnture Newsletter